 Wake County has named Regina Petteway Interim Human Services (HS) Director.
 Petteway began work for Wake County in 1993 and began serving in her new capacity on August 27, 2014.
-Human Services Director Ramon Rojano will be retiring in September and will be spending time with his family ahead of his retirement.
+Former Human Services Director Ramon Rojano retired in September.

 "Wake County Human Services made many important strides in serving the public in the last several years," said Deputy County Manager Joe Durham.
 "Most recently we faced some initial challenges with the implementation of NC FAST (North Carolina Families Accessing Services through Technology), but under Ramon and Regina's leadership, we have developed and implemented improvement strategies.
 Regina is well prepared to lead this effort until a new Human Services Director is selected."